jasperburtmason/Wave-War/README.md

 # Heart Attack

-A local co-op versus game where you control the beat of your heart to send waves to your enemy.
+A local versus game where you control the beat of a heart to attack one another